About the AMBER care bundle

-It does not change a patient's treatment or care - it helps staff to realise when they should talk with the patients about what treatment and care they would prefer should the worst happen.
+It does not change a patient’s treatment or care – it helps staff to realise when they should talk with the patients about what treatment and care they would prefer if their condition gets worse.

 Why is it called the AMBER care bundle?

-The term 'AMBER' is used to reflect the need for close attention to be given to a person who staff are particularly worried about.
+The term 'AMBER' is used to reflect the need for close attention to be given to a person who staff is particularly worried about.
 It stands for:

 The benefits of the AMBER care bundle